DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

 allowSameTokenName
 allowTvmTransferTrc10
 ```
-For more detailed logic, you can refer to the detailed [logic](https://github.com/tronprotocol/java-tron/blob/develop/common/src/main/java/org/tron/common/parameter/CommonParameter.java).
-If you encounter any difficulties, please seek help in [Telegram](https://t.me/TronOfficialDevelopersGroupEn).
+If you encounter any difficulties or need more customized operations, check the Troubleshooting section below.

 ## Interact with Tron Private Network
-For private networks started use this [docker-compose.yml](https://github.com/tronprotocol/tron-deployment/blob/master/private_net/docker-compose.yml) from GitHub.
-Notice the ports mapping:
+For private networks started using this [docker-compose.yml](https://github.com/tronprotocol/tron-deployment/blob/master/private_net/docker-compose.yml) from GitHub, notice the ports mapping:
 ```
 ports:
-- "8090:8090"       # for external http API request
+- "8090:8090"       # for external HTTP API requests
-- "50051:50051"     # for external rpc API request, for example through wallet-cli
+- "50051:50051"     # for external RPC API requests, for example through wallet-cli
 ```
 After the network runs successfully, you can interact with it using the HTTP API or wallet-cli.

 For example, a request to get genesis block info:
 ```
 curl --location 'localhost:8090/wallet/getblock' \